redis/redis-doc/docs/install/_index.md

   - /docs/getting-started
 ---

-You can install both [Redis](https://redis.io/docs/about/) or [Redis Stack](/docs/about/about-stack) locally on your machine.
+You can install [Redis](https://redis.io/docs/about/) or [Redis Stack](/docs/about/about-stack) locally on your machine.
 Redis and Redis Stack are available on Linux, macOS, and Windows.

 Here are the installation instructions: